tushartiwari7/Cardsticks/README.md

 # Cardsticks
- A To-Do app which stores the notes  authentication from firebase
+ A To-Do app which stores the notes
+ > For Learning firebase.